 If as a rider you have never taken a pillion passenger before, it can be a daunting task due to the handling of the bike changing significantly.
+Equally as a passenger, the first time on the back of a motorcycle can make you feel vulnerable due to the absence of a steel shell that helps us feel safe in a car.

 A little preparation on the rider and the pillion part can help immensely, which is where this guide is aiming to help both rider taking a passenger for the first time and the pillion passenger to remain legal and safe.
 Firstly, let’s look at the legal requirements.